AAPA Category 1 CME Credit

 Physician assistants can earn a maximum of 10 hours of credit for clinical precepting during the calendar year.
 Physician assistant preceptors may be awarded 0.5 CME credits per two weeks of clinical teaching.
 Those precepting more than one student at a time may be awarded an addition 0.25 CME credits per student per two weeks.
 Preceptors must disclose any financial relationship with commercial interests to PA students.

 There is no additional work required of preceptors.
 At the end of the academic year, the DMU CME office will report the hours to AAPA and certificates will be emailed within six weeks of the reporting period.
 AAPA credit will not be awarded until the student evaluation is complete.

-If you are interested in becoming a preceptor, please contact Danny Chambers at Danny.Chambers@dmu.edu.
+If you are interested in becoming a preceptor, please contact Laura Delaney, Director of Clinical Education at Laura.Delaney@dmu.edu.

 Integrating the Student into a Busy Practice

 This case-based article gives the reader time-saving and educationally effective strategies for teaching students in the clinical setting.

 This resource outlines five “microskills” essential to clinical teaching.

 - Feedback and Reflection: Teaching Methods for Clinical Settings4